-Making sure that your logo is versatile and easy-to-edit will ensure that other designers and content creators on your team can contribute to localization.
-Avoid creating a logo which is heavily dependent on graphics interacting with lettering (serif in particular) and your localization efforts will progress that much more smoothly.
+Making sure that your logo is versatile and easy-to-edit will further ensure that other designers and content creators on your team can contribute to localization.
+Avoid creating a heavily dependent logo on graphics interacting with lettering (serif in particular), and your localization efforts will progress that much more smoothly.

 Too Similar to Competitive Brands

 Despite popular opinion, originality still exists in logo design.
-However, it’s easy to design a logo which is overly familiar and associated with a competitive brand without even looking to do so.
-In order to avoid confusion and/or possible copyright infringement, make sure to explore your industry and niche beforehand.
+However, it's easy to design an overly familiar logo associated with a competitive brand without even looking to do so.
+In order to avoid confusion and possible copyright infringement, make sure to explore your industry and niche beforehand.